Adelemphii/QOLCommands/README.md

 - qolcommands.admin | This permission allows users to use the /qolreload command

 ## Config
+- player-sleep-divide-amount: | This is determines the amount of players needed to sleep, the math is: "online-players / player-sleep-divide-amount".
+So a 2 would be half the online players!
+- better-sleep: | This enables the ability to let the night be skipped if a certain amount of online players are sleeping!
 - local-roll-range: | This is the distance in blocks for how far players can see the output from the /roll command
 - simple-farming: | This enables left click (with a hoe) and right click (barehanded and with items) farming of crops
 - disable-crop-trample: | With this enabled, you can prevent players from jumping on farmland and crushing it